 2. Six Senses Con Dao, Vietnam

 This luxurious Six Senses hotel on sleepy Con Son, the largest of Vietnam’s Con Dao islands, has its own visiting astronomer.
 A fellow of London’s Royal Astronomical Society, Dr. Parag Mahajani leads evening star-watching sessions at the resort’s new observatory along with resident astronomy enthusiast Georges Erhard.
-Dr. Parag also gives one-off talks on his career as a professional astronomer and helps early risers to observe the sun in the early hours of the morning.
+Dr. Parag also gives one-off talks on his career as a professional astronomer and helps early risers observe the sun in the early hours of the morning.

 3. Alto Atacama, Chile

 Chile’s desolate altiplano’s high altitude helps make for pristine skies.
-At ecolodge Alto Atacama, you climb a flight of stairs to a custom-built observation deck.
+At Ecolodge Alto Atacama, you climb a flight of stairs to a custom-built observation deck.
 Here a guide will brief you and use a laser pointer to indicate the major constellations of the southern hemisphere (some of which cannot be seen in the northern hemisphere).
-There’s a manual telescope, but we preferred relaxing on the deck’s lounge chairs, observing star clusters we’d never seen before, with anything but the naked eye.
+There’s a manual telescope, but we preferred relaxing on the deck’s lounge chairs, observing star clusters we’d never seen before with anything but the naked eye.

 4. Feynan Lodge, Jordan